-- Ocean Social Sharing – Adds social media sharing buttons to blog posts
+- Ocean Social Sharing — adds social media sharing buttons to blog posts.

-- Ocean Product Sharing – Adds social media sharing buttons to product pages in WooCommerce and Easy Digital Downloads
+- Ocean Product Sharing — adds social media sharing buttons to product pages in WooCommerce and Easy Digital Downloads.

-- Ocean Custom Sidebar – Lets you create an unlimited number of custom sidebars
+- Ocean Custom Sidebar — lets you create an unlimited number of custom sidebars.

-- Ocean Posts Slider – A simple blog post slider for your website
+- Ocean Posts Slider — a simple blog post slider for your website.

-- Ocean Modal Window – Lets you insert content into modal windows
+- Ocean Modal Window — lets you insert content into modal windows.

-- Ocean Stick Anything – Stick specific elements to your pages
+- Ocean Stick Anything — stick specific elements to your pages.

 Only a few of these plugins add additional styling options to your website.
-Sticky Footer can be used to display your footer at all times, whilst Ocean Footer Callout can be used to display a prominent bar in your footer to highlight important information.
+Sticky Footer can be used to display your footer at all times, while Ocean Footer Callout can be used to display a prominent bar in your footer to highlight important information.

-Astra’s module system also means that you can increase website functionality without drastically increasing the number of activated WordPress plugins on your website.
+Astra’s module system also means you can increase website functionality without drastically increasing the number of activated WordPress plugins on your website.

 One factor that may influence your decision on which WordPress theme to use is cost.

-Those of you are looking to unlock the full potential of Astra and OceanWP will need to compare the cost of Astra Pro and OceanWP Pro.
+Those of you who are looking to unlock the full potential of Astra and OceanWP will need to compare the cost of Astra Pro and OceanWP Pro.

-The usual price is $59 for Astra Pro, $169 for the Mini Agency Bundle and $249 for the full Agency Bundle.
-These prices jump to $249, $499 and $699, respectively, if you want to pay for a lifetime license.
+The usual price is $59 for Astra Pro, $276 for the Essential Bundle and $523 for the Growth Bundle.
+These prices jump to $523, $996 and $1893, respectively, if you want to pay for a lifetime license.